 Meijer opens its first “Thrifty Acres,” a food and general merchandise store that allowed customers to shop for everything they needed in just one trip.
 It was the birth of the supercenter and the springboard for a concept that would grow into a retail phenomenon.

-Many Meijer stores are now open 24-hour-a-day, and the number of stores climbs into the 50s.
+Many Meijer stores are now open 24-hours-a-day, and the number of stores climbs into the 50's.
 Most stores are open 364-days-a-year.

 Meijer unveils its free prescription drug program designed to benefit at least one-half million Meijer customers at all 176 Meijer pharmacies throughout the Midwest.